superfly/docs/rails/getting-started/migrate-from-heroku.html.md

 You should see a `web` and `worker` process deploy.

+### Custom Domain & SSL Certificates

+After you finish deploying your application to Fly and have tested it extensively, [read through the Custom Domain docs](/docs/app-guides/custom-domains-with-fly) and point your domain at Fly.

+In addition to supporting [`CNAME` DNS records](/docs/app-guides/custom-domains-with-fly#option-i-cname-records), Fly also supports [`A` and `AAAA` records](/docs/app-guides/custom-domains-with-fly#option-ii-a-and-aaaa-records) for those who want to point `example.com` (without the `www.example.com`) directly at Fly.

 ## Cheat Sheet

 Old habits die hard, especially good habits like deploying frequently to production.
 Below is a quick overview of the differences you'll notice initially between Fly and Heroku.